 Express your feelings in a tangible or creative way.
 Write about your loss in a journal.
-If you’ve lost a loved one, write a letter saying the things you never got to say; make a scrapbook or photo album celebrating the person’s life; or get involved in a cause or organization that was important to him or her.
+If you’ve lost a loved one, write a letter saying the things you never got to say; make a scrapbook or photo album celebrating the person’s life; or get involved in a cause or organization that was important to your loved one.

 Look after your physical health.
 The mind and body are connected.
-When you feel good physically, you’ll also feel better emotionally.
+When you feel healthy physically, you’ll be better able to cope emotionally.
 Combat stress and fatigue by getting enough sleep, eating right, and exercising.
 Don’t use alcohol or drugs to numb the pain of grief or lift your mood artificially.

 Don’t let anyone tell you how to feel, and don’t tell yourself how to feel either.
 Your grief is your own, and no one else can tell you when it’s time to “move on” or “get over it.”
 Let yourself feel whatever you feel without embarrassment or judgment.
 It’s okay to be angry, to yell at the heavens, to cry or not to cry.
 It’s also okay to laugh, to find moments of joy, and to let go when you’re ready.